-Staying in one of these rustic cabins was a highlight during my recent visit to Yellowstone National Park and if they would have had openings, I would have stayed at least one more day to explore the park.
+Staying in one of these rustic cabins was a highlight during my recent visit to Yellowstone National Park.
+If they would have had openings, I would have stayed at least one more day to explore the park.

 The quaint cabins are located at the Roosevelt Lodge; about midway between the Northeast Entrance of the park and the North Entrance of the park.
 Built in 1920, the cabins are near Tower Falls and located near a campsite once used by President Theodore Roosevelt.

-The lodge features family-style dining, a bar, and seating area plus a large front porch with rocking chairs where visitors can relax and enjoy the view.
+The lodge features family-style dining, a bar, and a seating area, plus a large front porch with rocking chairs where visitors can relax and enjoy the view.

-Two types of cabins are available to rent.
-The Frontier Cabin (under $150 per night) which is outfitted with double beds, electric heat and a private bathroom with shower and the Roughrider cabins (under $100 per night plus taxes) which do not have a bathroom or electric heat but are furnished with a full-size bed, desk, end table, and wood-burning stove.
+There are two types of cabins at Roosevelt Lodge.
+The Frontier Cabin (under $150 per night) is outfitted with double beds, electric heat, and a private bathroom with shower.
+The Roughrider cabins (under $100 per night) do not have a bathroom or electric heat but are furnished with a full-size bed, desk, end table, and wood-burning stove.

-Limited parking is available at the cabins or you can unload your gear and park in the main dining lodge parking lot.
+Limited parking is available near the cabins.
+You can unload your gear and park in the main dining lodge parking lot.

 Clean public bathhouses are a short walk from the cabin and offer hot showers and toiletries.